kiehozero/Focloir/README.md

 ### Acknowledgements

-- My brother Adam for doing some testing, my partner for letting me eternally bounce ideas of myself and my mentor Precious for helping me structure and prioritise my project work.
+- My brother Adam for doing some testing, along with work colleagues Andy, Brendan, the two Davids and Odhran, my partner for letting me eternally bounce ideas of myself and my mentor Precious for helping me structure and prioritise my project work.